Eliot-RUIZ/automation/README.md

 ## Automation of usual statistical tests: *auto_stats*

-The Base R packages as well as the numerous external packages hosted on CRAN and Github provide an extraordinary diversity of functions coding most statistical tests and associated operations.
-This powerful tool widely used accross the scientific community allows to get a better understanding of the association between variables (inter alia) in almost every specific cases.
-However, this powerful tool requires a great knowledge of inferential statistics in order to use it fully and correctly.
+The Base R packages as well, as the numerous external packages hosted on CRAN and Github (around 80,000) provide an extraordinary diversity of functions coding most statistical tests and associated operations.
+This powerful tool widely used across the scientific community allows to get a better understanding of the association between variables (inter alia) in almost every specific cases.
+However, this powerful tool requires a great knowledge of inferential statistics to use it fully and correctly.
 Indeed, finding the right statistical test with all its assumptions and associated computations while assessing how to run such analysis in R can be very tedious and complex.
 Even running a complete analysis requires a lot of coding lines, thus increasing the risk of errors and decreasing the time available for understanding the results.
 Finally, reporting all the results in a correct and compact format for a scientific report is also very cumbersome.
-For example, the official APA format asks to remove the zero (0.1 -> .1) only for numbers between -1 and 1, provide the results with the greeks letters (e.g. chi, phi, eta), or write the p of p-value in italic (*p*)!
+For example, the official APA format asks to remove the zero (0.1 -> .1) only for numbers between -1 and 1, provide the results with the greek letters (e.g. chi, phi, eta), or write the p of p-value in italic (*p*)!

-Doing all of that can takes days of hardwork when analysing a big dataset.
-I therefore decided to code a function running a complete analysis instantly, and displaying the results in a format enabling to simply copy and paste it in a report.
+Doing all of that can takes days of hard work when analysing a big dataset from my own experience.
+Therefore, I decided to code a function running a complete analysis instantly and displaying the results in a format enabling to simply copy and paste it in a report.

 Currently, the function is fully operational for any type/number of factors (X), when the dependent variable (Y) is **qualitative**.
-I am working very hard on the quantitative part of the function, and it should therefore be soon released.
+I am working very hard on the quantitative part of the function, and it should, therefore, soon be released.

-In order to do that, the function first choose the right analysis, between of around 50 different main tests, 20 different measures of associations (e.g. effect size, odds ratio), and around 15 different type of post-hoc analysis.
+To do that, the function first chooses the right analysis between around 50 different main tests, 20 different measures of associations (e.g. effect size, odds ratio), and 15 different types of post-hoc analysis.
 I recommend to check the regularly updated decision tree (link might change) to get a better understanding on how the function works, and notably how it decides which test is the most appropriate, using the variable type and many different validity tests (around 15).

 Link: https://www.xmind.net/m/cx77Pm/

 The decision tree can also be downloaded by clicking on the top right corner button and then "Download".
-It can then then be opened in Xmind (prior download of the software necessary) to get access to the content of the boxes, and also see it in the text preview (linear tree with content of the boxes).
-Each box is annoted with the associated piece of code, because I understand that checking the 3000 lines of code (not all in Github yet) searching for something can be very difficult, even if I made an effort on the appearance of the text (well-spaced out and structured) and on the number of comments!
+It can then be opened in Xmind (prior download of the software necessary) to get access to the content of the boxes, and also see it in the text preview (linear tree showing the content of the boxes).
+Each box is annotated with the associated piece of code because I understand that checking the 3000 lines of code (not all in Github yet) can be very difficult, even if I made an effort on the appearance of the text (well-spaced out and structured) and on the number of comments!

 ![Capture](https://user-images.githubusercontent.com/15387266/84607293-c327e100-aeac-11ea-83fa-e9ec31fee8b3.PNG)
 <br>

-Using the auto_stats function is very simple, since the user only has to fill with the name of the variable(s) the *y* argument, and possibly *x1* (and) *x2* arguments, while indicating the name of the dataframe in which they can be found in the *data* argument.
+Using the auto_stats function is very simple since the user only has to fill with the name of the variable(s) the *y* argument, and possibly the *x1* (and) *x2* arguments, while indicating the name of the dataframe in which they can be found in the *data* argument.
 If one (*"first"* or *"second"*) of both (*"both"*) factors (X) are repeated measures, the user must indicate it in the *paired* argument, the default being that the variables are independent (*"none"*).
-If the variable are paired, the user must provide the *id* argument with the name of one column of the dataframe containing the ID of the sujects.
+If the variables are paired, the user must provide the *id* argument with the name of one column of the dataframe containing the ID of the subjects.
 In case of an error of an entry error, I implemented multiple warning messages (displaying in red) covering most of the possible errors (I hope), to explain in details what went wrong and rapidly rectify it.
 ```r
 ### Actual default values ###
 auto_stats = function(data, y, x1 = NULL, x2 = NULL, paired = "none", id = NULL, digits = 3, apa = FALSE)
 ```
-After a few micro-seconds/seconds (depending on the analysis and the size of the dataframe), the *auto_stat* function will display the result in a convenient form, separated in multiple subsections, their type depending on the analysis.
-The **"MESSAGE(S)** section is of major importance since I implemented many different kind of messages (e.g. advices, general informations, note on the tests).
+After a few micro-seconds/seconds (depending on the analysis and the size of the dataframe), the *auto_stat* function will display the result in a convenient form, separated in multiple subsections varying with the type of analysis (e.g. **TABLE** only for qualitative Y).
+The **MESSAGE(S)** section is of major importance since I implemented many different kinds of advice, general information, notes on the tests etc, for more transparency.

-Finally, the *digits* (number of decimals) and *apa* arguments, as their names indicates, serve to control the output.
+Finally, the *digits* (number of decimals) and *apa* arguments, as their names indicate, serve to control the output.
 The latter only controls the **MAIN TEST(S)** and **MEASURE(S) OF ASSOCIATION** sections, since they are usually the only ones reported.
 For the main tests, the function will generate an "APA code" below, which just have to be pasted in an R Notebook (instructions below) to generate an appropriate result.
-Since the greek letters and mathematial symbols are characters, they can be copied/pasted in any kind of word processor.
+Since the greek letters and mathematical symbols are characters, they can be copied/pasted in any kind of word processor.
 It will also round the measures of association results to 3 decimals, and remove the zero in front of numbers between -1 & 1.

 **Example: χ²(2) = 2.667, *p* = .264, φ = 0.577**
 <br>